thenexthub/Codira/docs/archive/Objective-CInteroperability.rst

   Objective-C currently requires that the first argument be ``self`` and the second be ``_cmd``.
 The explicit arguments to a method come after ``_cmd``.

-  Swift only requires that the first argument be ``self``.
+  Codira only requires that the first argument be ``self``.
 The explicit arguments come after ``self``.

 The thunk mentioned above can shift all arguments over...which doesn't really